21600 Big Basin Highway

 Boulder Creek, CA 95006

-The park also has a surprising number of waterfalls, a wide variety of environments, many animals and lots of bird life.
+The park has a wide variety of environments in addition to redwood forest, many animals and lots of bird life.
 Big Basin Redwoods State Park welcomes dogs in the campsites, picnic areas, and on paved roads.
 They must be on a leash and attended at all times.
 Dogs are not permitted on any of the trails.